Coder4916/Think-In-Space/README.md

 ### Typography

 The fonts I used for the website were sourced from Google Fonts.
 Inc Roboto and Lexend.
 Lexend used for titles and Roboto for paragraphs/general text.
-Both fonts are recommended for use for people with dyslexia [Tink 'n' Stink](https://www.tinknstink.co.uk/blogs/news/why-we-use-the-dyslexia-friendly-font-lexend).
+Both fonts are recommended for use for people with dysleia [Tink 'n' Stink](https://www.tinknstink.co.uk/blogs/news/why-we-use-the-dyslexia-friendly-font-lexend).
 Fall back font Sans Serif.

 [Info on Roboto font](https://resources.mygov.scot/design-standards/design-essentials/typography/#:~:text=As%20a%20sans%2Dserif%20font,with%20dyslexia%20and%20visual%20impairment.)